How to Install Custom Fonts for Google Docs

 Before you install any new fonts on Windows, preview them in a Google Docs document first.
 This will help you make sure you actually like the way it looks.
 If you don’t have a Google account yet, you can create a free account here, and you’ll be rolling in no time.

-Once you have a Google account, visit Google Docs and click Blank to open the word processor as shown in the snapshot directly below.
+- Once you have a Google account, visit Google Docs and click Blank to open a new document.

-Click the Font drop-down menu (it probably says “Arial” on your document, as that’s the default for Google Docs) on the Google Docs toolbar.
-Then click More fonts to open the window shown directly below.
+- Click the Font drop-down menu (it probably says “Arial” on your document, as that’s the default for Google Docs) on the Google Docs toolbar.

-Click the Show button to open a drop-down menu of categories.
+- Click the Show drop-down menu at the top for a list of categories.
 Then you can search for fonts in more specific categories.
 This is much more convenient as trying to browse through all of them in one big category would get more than a little be overwhelming.

 Google’s built-in additional fonts are very useful, but they come with two problems: first, not every Google font makes it into the Google Fonts system, and second, you have to go into Google Fonts every time you want to use a different font.